chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 #### On Air-Gapped machine running Chef Automate

-1. Set your upgrade strategy to none in Chef Automate config.
+1. Set your upgrade strategy to none in the Chef Automate config.
 Confirm by the following code:

 ```sh
 sudo ./chef-automate config show